All I Want (Tim McGraw album)

 All I Want is the third studio album by American country music artist Tim McGraw.
 It was released on September 19, 1995.
 The album sold over two million copies and reached the top 5 on the Billboard 200.
-It has been certified as 3× Multi-Platinum by the RIAA.
+It has been certified triple-Platinum by the RIAA.
 The album's singles were, in order of release: "I Like It, I Love It", "Can't Be Really Gone", "All I Want Is a Life", "She Never Lets It Go to Her Heart" and "Maybe We Should Just Sleep on It".
 Respectively, these reached No. 1, No. 2, No. 5, No. 1, and No. 4 on the Billboard Hot Country Songs charts.
 "I Like It, I Love It" was also a No. 25 hit on the Billboard Hot 100.
 This was Tim's last album to have a neotraditional country sound before developing a more crossover-friendly country-pop sound.